jmrichardson/tuneta/README.md

 ### Features

 * Given financial prices (OHLCV) and return (X and y respectively), optimizes technical indicator parameters to maximize the correlation to return.
 Multiple ranges can be defined to target specific periods of time
-* Select the top X optimized indicators with most correlation to return, and select X with the least correlation to each other with the goal of improving downstream ML models
+* Select top x optimized indicators with most correlation to return with the least correlation to each other
-* Persists state to create identical tuned indicators on multiple datasets (train, validation, test)
+* Persist state to create identical tuned indicators on multiple datasets (train, validation, test)
 * Supports technical indicators from the following packages
   * [Pandas TA](https://github.com/twopirllc/pandas-ta)
   * [TA-Lib](https://github.com/mrjbq7/ta-lib)